 So you've decided on your fuel type, configuration, and heat output, but your choices don't stop there.
 Once you've selected the basics, that's when the fun begins.
 With innovative technology comes many new choices.
 Let us help you decide which extra features are important to you and your grilling experience.

 In choosing the right burner configuration for your grill, your decision comes down to what you expect from your grill.
 The more burners you have, the more options you will have for "cooking zones".
 If you plan to use your grill often to cook full meals, it might be a good idea to invest in a grill with multiple burners.
 Most gas grills have at least three burners, which is more than sufficient for the occasional backyard griller.
 However, if you wish to prepare multiple food items at once, you may want to purchase a grill with more burners.
 Some grills contain up to seven independently controlled burners.
 Of course, more burners mean more possibilities.
 Grills with infrared technology and sear zones can take your gas grill to new heights and temperatures, allowing you to achieve that Steakhouse-style carmelized crust on steaks and seafood.
 Side burners add the convenience of a traditional range stove without having to leave your grill.
 A warming rack can help with slow-roasting veggies, toasting buns, and of course, keeping your food warm until you are ready to enjoy it.
-For more information on burners, check out our Grill FAQ.
+For more information on burners, check out our grill articles.

 Another useful add-on to consider is a rotisserie kit.
 A rotisserie is a long pole (cage-style or spits are also available) that goes through your meat and attaches to your grill.
 This pole is then attached to a motor which slowly rotates your meat over the fire.
 One of the oldest grilling techniques, rotisserie-cooked meats tend to be juicier due to slow-roasting.
 Because the meat is constantly turning, it is entirely self-basting.